cdelahousse/Radio-Tray-Documentation/draft.markdown

 ##Bookmarks.xml

 All radio stations are saved to `bookmarks.xml` which is located in `~/.local/share/radiotray`.
 It is an XML file that uses a nested hierarchy to represent groups and stations.
-If one isn't at that location, the default `bookmarks.xml` will be copied over.
+If a bookmarks file isn't at that location, the default `bookmarks.xml` will be copied over.
 Moving or backing up an existing set of bookmarks is as simple as copying this file.

 Here is an example of a simple `bookmarks.xml` file.
 It describes three radio stations.
 Two that are grouped together and one that will be located at the root of the stations list.